ChenRuilonggo/Final_project/README.md

 run "make image-build"

 ### Running the automated version of the image
-If you are mac user with m chips: run "make run-report-mac-m"
+If you are a mac user with m chips: run "make run-report-mac-m"

-If you are mac user with amd chips: run "make run-report-mac-amd"
+If you are a mac user with amd chips: run "make run-report-mac-amd"

-If you are win user with amd chips: run "make run-report-win"
+If you are a windows user:
+run "make run-report-win"